Magforum logo links to homepage

 News International profile

-GQ first issue cover Heseltine
+GQ mens magazine first UK issue

 Michael Heseltine - as featured on GQ's launch issue in 1992